 Every day we are asked to save energy, reduce our carbon footprint, and save utility costs.
 Some ideas are simple and straightforward - replace your light bulbs, setback thermostats, increase your insulation.
 Some suggestions are more esoteric - geothermal heat (actually geo-transfer), photo-voltaic solar panels, condensing boilers, fuel cells.
 It can get pretty confusing and complicated.
 In addition some of these ideas can get expensive.

-MSA helps clients achieve these benefits:
+MSA helps clients achieve these amazing benefits:

-- Finance improvements
+- Finance capital improvements

 - No cost to taxpayers